Is NotebookLM Free? Free vs Plus vs Pro Pricing (2026)

 How Many Sources Can You Add on the Free Plan?

-The free plan allows up to 50 sources per notebook across a maximum of 100 notebooks.
-Each source can hold up to 500,000 words or 200MB in file size.
+Short answer: up to 50 sources per notebook, across a maximum of 100 notebooks.
+Each source can hold up to 500,000 words or 200MB, and there is no page limit.
+That same per-source ceiling applies on every tier, free or paid.

 NotebookLM accepts a wide range of source types.
 Here's what you can upload and what to know about each: